OpAbhiG/AttendanceMaster/README.md

 | Browser not working | Use latest Chrome/Firefox/Safari/Edge |
 | Slow processing | Check internet connection |
 | Can't open file | Ensure `.xls` or `.xlsx` format |

 ---

-# ❓ Frequently Asked Questions

-## Is my data saved?
-No. Data is processed locally in your browser and is not stored on any server.

----

-## Can I process multiple employees?
-Yes.
-Upload each employee file separately.

----

-## What if I have data for only 20 days?
-The app automatically adapts to the available number of days.

----

-## Can I change office hours?
-Yes, but it requires code modification.
-Default is `09:00 AM – 06:00 PM`.

----

-## Does it work on mobile?
-Yes.
-The application is fully mobile-responsive.

----

-## Can I filter by date range?
-Edit the Excel file before uploading to include only the desired dates.

----